Warehouses of the Future: Dark Warehouses.

 One of the major reasons for having a dark warehouse is to cut cost.
 And it’s not just the electricity cost of the lights, if indeed you do literally operate your warehouse in the darkness.

 But robots reduce staff costs too.
 While some employees are still needed to manage the process, and to run the receipt of goods and the packing of orders, no operatives are needed for picking.
-Some staff will be required to maintain the robots, but an automated warehouse uses far fewer staff than a typical warehouse does, so overall labour costs are dramatically cut.
+Some staff will be required to maintain the robots, but an automated warehouse uses far fewer staff than a typical warehouse does, so overall human labor costs are dramatically cut.

 Efficiency is further enhanced thanks to the high productivity of robots.
 Robots don’t take lunch breaks, nor chat idly at the water fountain, nor slack off near finishing time.
 They can work non-stop 24 hours a day, seven days a week.
 They can bring goods quickly to packing areas, operating faster than people could walk to collect them, for example.